qasidd/tdl/README.md

 ## Running the tests

-All testing of this program was done using unit tests.
+Testing of this program was done using unit.
 Unit testing is a software testing method that isolates individual units of the software, and validates whether each of them performs as designed.
 These units are considered to be the smallest testable parts of an application.
 JUnit and Mockito were used to write the tests.

 To deploy tests using Maven, simply run `mvn clean test` in the root directory of your local repository.